POSSESSION OF MARIJUANA: POSSESSION OF MARIJUANA DEFENSE ATTORNEY IN FORT WORTH

 Not only could your child have a serious criminal charge on their record for smoking marijuana or sharing it with a friend, but it could also have serious effects on their learning abilities.

 Recent studies show marijuana use in kids and teenagers leads to poor school performance and high drop-out rates.
 Because kids and teenager’s brains are not done growing, marijuana use leads to severe structural and functional brain changes.
 These brain changes cause children and teens to have much lower IQ levels.
-Other consequences include an increased welfare dependence, greater unemployment, crime, family violence, and abuse.
+Other consequences include increased welfare dependence, greater unemployment, crime, family violence, and abuse.

 As your criminal defense lawyer, I will work hard for your child and do everything I can to give your child that second chance.